AccessibleMaps/SITMapChecker/README.md

 # SITMapChecker

-SITMapChecker is a web application to support mapper to map buildings in SIT.
+SITMapChecker is a web application that is intended to support the indoor mapping process in OSM.

 ## How to Run